noirello/pyorc/docs/install.rst

 using together with other Python modules.
-If another module is loaded into the Python runtime besides PyORC that also pre-bundles one of the required C/C++ libraries but a slightly different version, then the two libraries will collide and the interpreter will crash with segmentation fault at some point during the execution.
+If another module is loaded into the Python runtime besides PyORC that also pre-bundles one of the required C/C++ libraries but a slightly different version, then the two libraries will collide, and the interpreter will crash with segmentation fault at some point during the execution.

 It's easy to run into this situation.
-For example, ``libprotobuf`` is one of required library for ORC and it's quite popular for other projects as well.
-To avoid this, you have to make sure that the very same version of the common library is used by both of the modules and therefore you might need to build PyORC from source.
+For example, ``libprotobuf`` is one of required library for ORC, and it's quite popular for other projects as well.
+To avoid this, you have to make sure that the very same version of the common library is used by both of the modules, and therefore you might need to build PyORC from source.